iv4xr-project/aplib/docs/manual/firstTutorial.md

 ### The full example

-The full code of `agent-X` is below (ok well, below it is called `agent` rather than `agant-X` :D ).
-You can run the method `main` to run this demo.
+The full code of `agent-X` can be found in [`nl.uu.cs.aplib.ExampleUsages.MinimalDemo`](../../src/main/java/nl/uu/cs/aplib/ExampleUsages/MinimalDemo.java).
+The agent is called `agent` there, rather than `agant-X` :D, You can run the method `main` to run this demo.
 It will produce output that looks something like this:

 ```
 Proposing 5 ...